Manfred (drama): In performance

 Manfred was not originally intended for stage performance; it was written to be a dramatic poem or, as Byron called it, a "metaphysical" drama.
 It has received much more attention on stage for its musical treatments by Tchaikovsky and Schumann than it has on its own dramatic terms.
 Nevertheless, Manfred was later famously played by Samuel Phelps.

 There are no recorded full stagings in Britain in the twentieth century, but readings are more popular, partly because of the difficulty of staging a play set in the Alps, partly because of the work's nature as a closet drama that was never actually intended for the stage in the first place.
 The exceptional size of the role of Manfred also makes the play difficult to cast.
 There was a production on BBC Radio 3 in 1988, however, which starred Ronald Pickup as Manfred.
 A new production, adapted and directed by Pauline Harris with original music composed and performed by Olly Fox and starring Joseph Millson as Manfred, was broadcast on BBC Radio 3 on 8 January 2017 to celebrate the 200th anniversary of Manfreds completion.

+A ballet based on the poem was originally presented by the Ballet de l'Opéra de Paris in 1979 choreographed by Rudolf Nureyev featuring music by Tchaikovsky.
+The Manfred ballet was revised by Nureyev for the Ballett des Opernhauses in Zürich in 1981.
+A recording of the Opéra's 1986 revival incorporated some of the changes made then.